-Feb 2013 - Deregulation of Alcohol in Michigan Threatens Health and Safety
+February 2013 - Deregulation of Alcohol in Michigan Threatens Health and Safety

-This public health and safety counter-report, “Putting Public Health First!” highlights the flawed nature of the Liquor Control Advisory Rules Committee (LCARC) process and many of its recommendations as well as the recently released ORR report by demonstrating that many of the recommendations:
+This public health and safety counter-report (Putting Public Health First!) highlights the nature of the Liquor Control Advisory Rules Committee (LCARC) process and many of it's recommendations as well as the recently released Office of Regulatory Reinvention (ORR) report by demonstrating that many of the recommendations:

 The Liquor Control Advisory Rules Committee (LCARC) - Through Executive Order 2011-5, Governor Snyder created the Office of Regulatory Reinvention (ORR) within the Department of Licensing and Regulatory Affairs (LARA).
-The ORR is “responsible for completing a systematic review of all existing and proposed rules and rule making processes" in order to create “a regulatory environment and regulatory processes that are fair, efficient, and conducive to business growth and job creation."
+The ORR is, "Responsible for completing a systematic review of all existing and proposed rules and rule making processes" in order to create, "a regulatory environment and regulatory processes that are fair, efficient, and conducive to business growth and job creation."
 Click here to see the many organizations that are opposed to deregulating Michigan's alcohol laws.